 IBFT (Istanbul Byzantine Fault Tolerant) is a consensus mechanism which is an alternative to Proof of Work in an Ethereum network.
-Like other algorithms, IBFT ensures a single, agreed-upon ordering for transactions in the blockchain, and provides added benefits for enterprises, including settlement finality.
+Like other algorithms, IBFT, and provides added benefits for enterprises, including settlement finality.
 IBFT was first implemented in Geth by Amis Technologies, and soon after implemented in Quorum.

 Before getting into the operation of the IBFT consensus mechanism, it is worth mentioning when and why one would want to use IBFT.
 In a public blockchain, the short answer is likely that you probably would not.
 But when it comes to consortium or private blockchains, IBFT starts to look quite appealing.